-The 10th Chilterns Walking Festival will take place 15-30 October.
-It will feature a programme of over 50 walks and events throughout the Chilterns.
-A chance to enjoy the autumn splendour, the golden beech trees and hedgerows bursting with colour.
-There are a number of new walking experiences on offer celebrating autumn in the Chilterns.
-Here is a flavour of what’s on offer:
+The 11th Chilterns Walking Festival will take place 20 May – 4 June.
+It will feature a programme of over 60 walks and events throughout the Chilterns.
+A chance to enjoy the splendour of the landscape at its springtime best.
+There are a number of new walking experiences on offer, a selection below:

 To keep updated join the Chilterns Walking Festival Facebook page.